Lifetime Adoption > Adopting a Child > Adopting Older Children

 Adopting an older child is defined as the adoption of any child who is no longer a newborn.

 Adopting older children can have its own blessings and its own challenges because every older child comes with a past.
-Even children under the age of one may have difficulties adjusting in a new family.
+Additionally, children under the age of one may have difficulties adjusting in a new family.
 I believe with much love, focused attention and security, a child of any age will flourish.

 A family considering adopting older children must be able to let the child vent safely, and be there to offer comfort and acceptance.
 An older child should have someone to see them off to school in the morning and be there when they come home from school whenever possible.
 That means that one parent should probably not work full time, but work while their children are in school only.
-A part-time or stay at home parent would be best during the early years.
+Moreover, a part-time or stay at home parent would be best during the early years.

 Steps to Adopting an Older Child